tbroadley/github-spellcheck-cli/README.md

 y         yes               Include this correction in the pull request. n         no                Do not include this correction in the pull request. d         delete repeated   Delete the word to be corrected and the space in front of it.
-For example, "the the" will become "the". i         ignore            Ignore the word to be corrected for the rest of the session. w         whitelist         Permanently whitelist the word to be corrected. e         edit              Replace the word to be corrected with a specified word. s         skip file         Do not include this correction on any other corrections in this file.
+For example, "the the" will become "the". w         whitelist         Permanently whitelist the word to be corrected. e         edit              Replace the word to be corrected with a specified word. s         skip file         Do not include this correction on any other corrections in this file.